Albury

-Albury (/ˈɔːlbəri/; Bungambrawatha) is a major regional city that is located in the Murray region of New South Wales, Australia.
-It is part of the twin city of Albury-Wodonga and is located on the Hume Highway and the northern side of the Murray River.
+Albury (/ˈɔːlbəri/ ALL-bree; Bungambrawatha) is a major regional city located in the Murray region of New South Wales, Australia.
+It is part of the twin city of Albury–Wodonga, situated on the Hume Highway and the northern side of the Murray River.
 Albury is the seat of local government for the council area which also bears the city's name – the City of Albury.
 It is on the Victoria–New South Wales border.

 Albury has an urban population of 53,677 and is separated from its twin city in Victoria, Wodonga, by the Murray River.
 Together, the two cities form an urban area with a population of 97,793 in 2021.
 It is 554 km from the state capital Sydney and 326 km from the Victorian capital Melbourne.

 Said to be named after a village in England, United Kingdom, Albury developed as a major transport link between New South Wales and Victoria and was proclaimed a city in 1946.

 History

-The Wiradjuri (Wiradjuri northern dialect pronunciation [wiraːjd̪uːraj]) or Wirraayjuurray people (Wiradjuri southern dialect pronunciation [wiraːjɟuːraj]) people were the first known humans to occupy the area, and are a group of Indigenous Australian Aboriginal people that were united by a common language, strong ties of kinship and survived as skilled hunter–fisher–gatherers in family groups or clans scattered throughout central New South Wales.
+The Wiradjuri (Wiradjuri northern dialect pronunciation [wiraːjd̪uːraj]) or Wirraayjuurray people (Wiradjuri southern dialect pronunciation [wiraːjɟuːraj]) people were the first known humans to occupy the area.
+They are a group of indigenous Australian Aboriginal people that were united by a common language and strong ties of kinship, who survived as skilled hunter–fisher–gatherers in family groups or clans scattered throughout central New South Wales.

 In the 21st century, major Wiradjuri groups live in Condobolin, Peak Hill, Narrandera and Griffith.
 There are significant populations at Wagga Wagga and Leeton and smaller groups at West Wyalong, Parkes, Dubbo, Forbes, Cootamundra, Cowra and Young.

 European exploration

-The explorers Hume and Hovell arrived at what their maps called 'Crossing Point', but is now known as the Murray River at Albury, on 16 November 1824.
+During their expedition, the explorers Hamilton Hume and William Hovell arrived at what their maps called 'Crossing Point', but is now known as the Murray River at Albury, on 16 November 1824.
 They named the river the Hume River, after Hume's father, and the next day inscribed a tree by the river bank before continuing their journey south to Westernport in Victoria.
 In 1830, explorer Captain Charles Sturt discovered the Hume River downstream at its junction with the Murrumbidgee River.
 Not realising it was the same river, he named it the Murray River.
 Both names persisted for some time, Hume falling into disuse eventually in favour of Murray.
 The Aboriginal name for the river was Millewa.
 A crossing place for the Murray became popular close to where Hovell inscribed the tree.
 In summer it was usually possible to cross the river by foot.